Tulonsae/Stars/README.md

 gloc
 ----
-This directory contains information for various galactic coordinates tables (hip1loc, hip2loc, hipxloc).
+This directory contains information for various galactic coordinates tables (bmkloc, hip1loc, hip2loc, hipxloc).
 When available, spectral type and other catalog IDs are included in the table.
 See its Info.md file for further details.

 idmaps
 ------